buildit/bookit-web/README.md

 Invocation of the script (from the bookit-web root directory) is as follows:

 ```
-$ ./scripts/run-functional-tests.sh chrome http://bookit.riglet.io bruce@domain.com brucepw
+$ ./scripts/run-functional-tests.sh chrome http://bookit.riglet.io
 ```

-The arguments are quite simple - as is the bash script itself - and the order of arguments is `browsers`, `bookit url`, `bookit user` `bookit user password`.
+The arguments are quite simple - as is the bash script itself - and the order of arguments is `browsers`, `bookit url`.

 Note that using `run-functional-tests.sh` is mostly intended for use with Travis.
 The reason why is due to the (apparent) inability of Docker to expose the host machine within the running docker container as localhost.